FAQ’s About Puerto Rico Process Servers

 YES of course you do.
 Hiring a Puerto Rico Process Server is an important official step in proceeding with a court case or mediation.
 In some states someone who performs service of process is required by law to be licensed, so if you are in one of these states, the answer is simply, definitely!
 Even if a Puerto Rico Process Server does not need to be licensed in the state where you need service, you should keep in mind that a Process Server is someone who is experienced in serving legal documents efficiently and in accordance with standard ethics and laws.
 More importantly, professional Process Servers are knowledgeable of the legislation surrounding service of process in their jurisdiction, state, county or country.
 If the service is not performed in accordance with the law, improper service can hinder the case from going forward, or result in the dismissal of the case.
 Improper service in Puerto Rico also delays obtaining crucial evidence, which can cause injunctions, and increase in court fees and additional attorney fees.

 Where can Defendants and Witnesses be Served Process in Puerto Rico?

 This is also an important reason why you need an experienced Professional Puerto Rico Process Server to effect service.
-Puerto Rico Process Servers can serve anyone, anywhere and at any time provided no laws are violated and abide by strict rules and procedures stating when services cannot be made
+PR Process Servers can serve anyone, anywhere and at any time provided no laws are violated and abide by strict rules and procedures stating when services cannot be made